-This process can take you 10 minutes, 2 hours, half a day or a whole week depending on how in depth you are trying to be.
-What is does for you though is clear up some head space, get you to hold yourself accountable, and provide better programs and experiences for your students.
+This process can take you 10 minutes, 2 hours, half a day or a whole week depending on how in-depth you are trying to be.
+What it does for you though is clear up some headspace, get you to hold yourself accountable, and provide better programs and experiences for your students.

 It is a simple 3 step process: